dyalog-training/2023-TP1b/README.md

 That command exits with a 0 if all went OK, and 11 otherwise.

-## Build the docker container
+## Build the Docker container

 ```
 docker build -t dytest .
 ```

-## Run the unit tests inside the docker container
+## Run the unit tests inside the Docker container

 Mac/Linux:
 ```